whyrusleeping/gx-go/README.md

 COMMANDS:
-   update	update a packages imports to a new path import	import a go package and all its depencies into gx help, h	Shows a list of commands or help for one command
+   update	update a packages imports to a new path import	import a go package and all its depencies into gx path		prints the import path of the current package within GOPATH hook		go specific hooks to be called by the gx tool help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS: